 Rayner looked at his father and sighed.

 “Fine,” Jedrek said, “I see you are finally at an age to comprehend the dangers of the high game.
-To answer your question, yes, I believe we at risk.
+To answer your question, yes, I believe we are at risk.
 Our operations have grown to a noticeable level and have attracted the attention of the elder coalitions.
-It would be unwise to believe another may try to usurp our position here.
+It would be wise to believe another may try to usurp our position here.
 Even under the noted doctrines.”

 “You expect a hostile union?”

 “Within three years.”

 “That soon?
 What can be done to prevent it?”